Juliet Landau: Career

 Landau's theater roles include Awake and Sing at the Pittsburgh Public Theater, the world premiere of Failure of Nerve, Danny and the Deep Blue Sea, A Streetcar Named Desire, Uncommon Women and Others, The Pushcart Peddlers, Billy Irish, We're Talking Today Here, the musical How To Steal An Election, Irish Coffee and the world premiere of musical The Songs of War.
 She played Natasha in a reading of Three Sisters, assembled by Al Pacino at The Actors Studio.

-Landau made her directorial debut in 2008's Take Flight, a short documentary film about Gary Oldman and his creative process.
+Landau made her directorial debut in 2008 with Take Flight, a short documentary film about Gary Oldman and his creative process.
 Oldman spoke positively about the experience.
 With her husband, Deverill Weekes, Landau co-directed Dream Out Loud, about make-up artist Kazuhiro Tsuji, who was branching into the world of fine art.
 The film captures one of his creations from inception to culmination, and features interviews with Guillermo del Toro, Joseph Gordon-Levitt, and Rian Johnson.

 In 2009, Landau co-wrote issues #24 and #25 of the Angel comic book series for IDW Publishing, in collaboration with Brian Lynch, with storylines featuring her Buffy and Angel character Drusilla.
 Landau also contributed numerous ideas and references for the cover and interior art of the issues, and has stated that she would like to write more comics set in the Buffyverse.
 She was slated to write a five-part Drusilla miniseries from Dark Horse Comics in 2014, which is now delayed.

 In 2012–13, Landau produced and starred in the play Danny and the Deep Blue Sea directed by John McNaughton at the Crown City Theater in North Hollywood.
 Her portrayal received positive reviews and awards, and the show was extended multiple times due to its popularity.

 In July 2013, Landau was cast as a new incarnation of the Time Lord Romana in the audio dramas Gallifrey and Luna Romana, both of which are spin-offs from the BBC television series Doctor Who.

 In 2019, Landau was cast as Rita Tedesco in the fifth season of Bosch on Amazon Prime Video.

 In September 2019, Landau was cast as the vampire Hester for the web series Vampire: The Masquerade - LA by Night.
 Her character was part of a cabal of Tremere, vampires who can do blood sorcery, called the Wyrd Sisters.